CJMenart/MetadataRepresentationProject/deliverables/documentation.md

   }
 }
 ```
-* "Is there an object moving into the lane?"
+* "In which scenarios is there an object moving into the lane?"
 ```
 SELECT DISTINCT ?scenario ?potentialObstacle ?self WHERE {